RafelR/maQan/README.md

 # maQan
-An app for my object-oriented class final project
+An app for my object-oriented class final project<br>
 This app's purpose is to monitor your eating habit